-The aim of this subject is to introduce basic, actual regional economics and spatial planning theory as well as the EU and Hungarian practice.
+Created for Masters' students but also recommended for Bachelors', the aim of this subject is to introduce basic, actual regional economics and spatial planning theory as well as the EU and Hungarian practice.
 The topics of the subject include the roots of spatial planning in economic theory, including the theories of Thünen, Weber and Lösch, the theory of central places, growth poles and growth centres and territorial division of labour (Ricardo, Ohlin).
 The structural funds of the EU are introduced in detail.
 Further topics include the types and history of regions in Western, Central and Eastern Europe, regionalisation, decentralisation and regionalism, rural development, the effect of agricultural policy on rural development and rural development in Hungary, urban development, historical overview, differences between Western and Eastern Europe.
 The main characteristics of infrastructure development are also introduced, as well as the types of borders, the significance of borders in regional development and cross-border regional co-operations.
 Finally, the financial instruments of regional development, advantages and disadvantages of various instruments, Hungarian practice, distribution of resources among regions, institutional background and the system, management and financing of Hungarian municipalities are presented.
-(2 credits)
+This course is part of the Green Certificate programme.
+Visit www.kornygazd.bme.hu for further information.
+(3 credits / 2 credits)